Master in Sport Psychology

 This module allows students to apply and deepen the knowledge and skills acquired during the master’s program through case studies and practical exercises.
 It focuses on analyzing real-world scenarios, solving industry-related challenges, and simulating professional decision-making processes.

-Module 10 - Research methods & final thesis Project (6 ECTS)
+Module 10 - Research methods & final thesis project (6 ECTS)

-Design and develop a master’s Thesis.
+Design and develop a master’s thesis.
 Said work can be of two modalities:

 - Presentation, intervention, and evaluation of a practical case representative of the field in which the professional practices have been developed or some other field that is relevant to the student.